-The ACLU of Washington brought the message of freedom across the state, with the help of activists in its local chapters.
+with the help of activists in its local chapters.
 They hosted tables at fairs and community events, distributed literature, organized public forums, wrote letters to the editor, showed films dealing with civil liberties, marched in parades and more.

+Chapter activists helped educate the public about abuses of power stemming from the War on Terror.
 Grays Harbor County members held a "wake" - coffin and all - for the Constitution, to mark the passage of the Military Commissions Act.
-ACLU activists in San Juan Island organized a forum on civil vliberties and the War on Terror, featuring fired U.S. Attorney John McKay.
+ACLU activists in San Juan Island organized a forum on civil liberties and the War on Terror, featuring former U.S. Attorney John McKay.
 The Jefferson County Chapter welcomed a crowd of 150 people for a speech by former Guantánamo Army Chaplain James Yee.

-The Whatcom County and Yakima chapters tabled at their local Pride events.
-The Whatcom County, Pierce County and Yakima chapters sponsored forums on domestic partnerships.
+Working at the grass roots, chapters helped to pursue LGBT equity in Washington.
+The Whatcom and Yakima County chapters tabled at their local Pride events.
+The Whatcom, Pierce and Yakima County chapters sponsored forums on domestic partnerships.